The Making of a Lady (2012) – Plot, Cast, and Review

-Frances Hodgson Burnett wrote stories familiar and beloved to many, including Little Lord Fauntleroy, A Little Princess and The Secret Garden.
-All of these have been adapted for the screen.
-Not nearly as many are familiar with Burnett’s novel The Making of a Marchioness and its’ sequel The Methods of Lady Walderhurst.
-The former was adapted as a television film by ITV under the name The Making of a Lady.
+But not nearly as many are familiar with Burnett’s novel The Making of a Marchioness and its’ sequel, The Methods of Lady Walderhurst.
+ITV adapted the former as a television film named The Making of a Lady.

 In need of an heir, the older Marquess proposes a marriage of convenience.
-With very few options and despite wanting to marry for love, Emily accepts his proposal.
-Walderhurst soon introduces her as the mistress of his country home, where she is met by a less than hospitable staff.
+With few options, the penniless Emily accepts his unromantic marriage proposal despite wanting to marry for love.
+Walderhurst soon introduces her as the mistress of his country home, where a less-than-hospitable staff meets her.

 THE MAKING OF A LADY REVIEW